wilsonliaows/docs/connectors/snowflake/updated-row-trigger.md

 ### Sort column
 Sort column is a column that is updated whenever a row in the table is updated.
 Typically, this is a timestamp column.

 When a row is updated, the Unique key value remains the same.
-However, it should have it's timestamp updated to reflect the last updated time.
+However, it should have its timestamp updated to reflect the last updated time.
 Following this logic, Workato keeps track of values in this column together with values in the selected [**Unique key**](#unique-key) column.
 When a change in the **Sort column** value is observed, an updated row event will be recorded and processed by the trigger.

 Only **timestamp** and **timestamp with time zone** column types can be used.
 Run this SQL query to find out which columns fulfill this requirement.